solo-fsw/python-markers/README.md

 For **OpenSesame**, the marker_manager module has been implemented in a [plugin](https://github.com/solo-fsw/opensesame4_plugin_markers).

-For **PsychoPy**, place the python_markers folder in the same location as your PsychoPy task, and implement the code as described in example.py in your task.
-The python_markers folder can be downloaded by downloading or cloning this repo.
+For **PsychoPy**, see the psychopy folder for an example and more information.

 ## References ##